 Cut a square of chipá guazú — the top is golden-crusty with visible kernel pieces, the inside is moist, yellow, studded with whole corn kernels and pockets of melted cheese.
-Bite: the kernels burst with juice and sweetness (different from cornmeal's smooth texture), the cheese threads through, the long-sautéed onion adds caramelized sweetness, the fresh basil and parsley add herbal-fresh top notes, the lard binds everything in lush richness.
+Bite: the kernels burst with juice and sweetness (different from cornmeal's smooth texture), the cheese threads through, the long-sautéed onion adds caramelized sweetness, the fresh basil and parsley add herbal top notes, the lard enriches it all.
 The kernel-by-kernel texture makes each bite slightly different — sometimes a burst of corn, sometimes a pocket of cheese.
-With grilled meat on the side or as a snack with mate, this is the Paraguayan summer-harvest celebration — the moment when fresh corn is at its peak and the kitchen smells of sweet caramelized onions.
+With grilled meat on the side or as a snack with mate, this is Paraguay's summer-harvest dish — made when fresh corn is at its peak and the kitchen smells of sweet caramelized onions.

 Fresh corn kernels (vs cornmeal) provide higher moisture and more textural variation.
 Chunky-pulsing (vs smooth-pureeing) preserves whole kernels, giving the dish its signature 'kernel-burst' eating experience.
 Long-sautéed onions develop deep sweetness that balances the cornkernel sweetness.
 The high egg-and-cheese ratio creates the custard-set during baking.
 Baking at 200°C creates the contrast: crispy top, moist interior.
 Cooling 15 min before cutting allows the structure to set; cutting immediately results in spreading mush.